 The Grant shall be used to cover the registration, return economy-class airfares, accommodation, travel and living expenses while the recipient is at the ACEM Annual Scientific Meeting (ASM) or the ACEM Winter Symposium.
 Ancillary costs and any costs associated with family members or others who travel with the delegate are not covered by the Grant.

 The Grant(s) are made annually, where this is appropriate.
-If no nominee meets the criteria in a particular year, then the Grant(s) will not be made.
+If no applicant meets the criteria in a particular year, then the Grant(s) will not be made.

 2.2 Eligibility Criteria

-Eligible nominees include Aboriginal, Torres Strait and Māori medical practitioners, medical students or Indigenous health professionals who are actual or potential leaders in the development of emergency medicine.
+Eligible applicants include Aboriginal, Torres Strait Islander and Māori ACEM trainees, medical practitioners, medical students or Indigenous health professionals who are actual or potential leaders in the development of emergency medicine.

 2.4 Selection Criteria

-(a) The nominee will be selected according to the following criteria:
+(a) The applicant will be selected according to the following criteria:

-Eligible persons interested in making a nomination for the Grant should complete the appropriate nomination form and submit it, together with the documentation specified therein, to the ACEM Foundation within the advertised timeframe.
+Eligible persons interested in making an application for the Grant should submit the completed application form together with the documentation specified therein, to the ACEM Foundation within the advertised timeframe.

 2.6 Selection Process

-A panel of three (3) or more assessors convened by the Indigenous Health Subcommittee shall adjudicate the nominations and recommend to the ACEM Foundation recipients for the Grant(s), based on the selection criteria outlined in 2.4 of this policy.
+A panel of three (3) or more assessors convened by the Indigenous Health Subcommittee shall adjudicate the applications based on the selection criteria outlined in 2.4 of this policy, and recommend to the ACEM Foundation recipients for the Grant(s).

 The ACEM Foundation shall determine the recipient(s) of the Grant(s).
 At its discretion, the ACEM Foundation may choose not to award a Grant(s) if it sees fit.